 - Children trafficked for sex or labor exploitation

 Human traffickers seek people who will not be missed — vulnerable and powerless individuals.
 A birth certificate helps protect children from human trafficking, child labor, child marriage, and underage conscription into armed forces.

 If a child is abused, neglected, exploited, or exposed to violence, a birth certificate ensures his or her access to services and justice systems.
-If children are separated from their parents as a result of natural disaster or conflict, a birth certificate helps reunite the family more quickly.
+If children are separated from their parents as a result of natural disaster or conflict, a birth certificate helps reunite the family quicker.

 “A simple piece of paper, a birth certificate, helps ensure that children have access to education, immunizations, and other social services,” explains Bousquette.
 “Birth registration is foundational to protecting children from abuse, neglect, exploitation, and violence.”